Câmara municipal: Portugal

-Its members (vereadores, aldermen) are elected by the Hondt method, serve year-round and are paid.
+Its members (vereadores, aldermen) are elected by the D'Hondt method, serve year-round and are paid.
 The president of a Municipal Chamber is the head of the most-voted list.
-The Câmara Municipal has an odd number of aldermen (from five to thirteen), determined by the number of registered voters within the municipality, with the exceptions of Lisbon (fixed at 17 aldermen) and Porto (15 aldermen).
+The Câmara Municipal has an odd number of aldermen (from 5 to 13), determined by the number of registered voters within the municipality, with the exceptions of Lisbon (fixed at 17 aldermen) and Porto (15 aldermen).

-The term can also refer to the building where the Municipal Chamber offices are located, i.e., the City Hall, although it is more properly termed Paços do Concelho (literally, the "Palace of the Concelho").
+The term can also refer to the building in which the Municipal Chamber offices are located, the City Hall, although it is more properly termed Paços do Concelho (literally, the "Palace of the Concelho").

 A Câmara municipal is an executive body of a municipal, a level higher than the Junta de freguesia.

-The legislature equivalent of Câmara municipal is the Assembleia Municipal.
+The legislature equivalent of is the Assembleia Municipal.